paulfoley/Udacity_Nanodegree-Full_Stack/ASCII/README.md

 The local development server is now running and listening for requests on port 8080.
 Visit `http://localhost:8080/` in your web browser to view the app.

-The development server can berunning while modifying application.
+The development server can be running while modifying application.
 The development server watches for changes in your source files and reloads them if necessary.

 ### Deploy the Application